vaibhavgit0/react-electron-autotestapp/README.md

 - Last, but not least, type ```npm start``` in client directory and after successful run type ```npm run electron-start``` in another tab to run the app locally.

 - To look at the code, just open up the project in your favorite code editor!

+- Note: If you have windows just replace the chromedriver path in config.properties as chromedriver.exe.